 UNIQUE Fire Stop Products, Inc. was incorporated in 1993 for the purpose of firestopping cable and wire in firewalls.
 We have used the simplicity of the original Split Sleeve System to expand our fire stop product line to the many systems we make today.
 If you need to firestop cabling, we have a system for it.
 We understand that each situation is different, and we offer friendly, expert Customer Service to help you choose the right system for your needs.
+Order by 10am for same day shipping.
 If we don’t have it in stock or in the size or configuration you need, we will custom manufacture it and ship it to you within 24 hours.
 Call us today at 251.960.5018 or send us an email.

 Made in the USA in Our Own Factory